ChatDeBlofeld/seafile-arm-docker-base/README.md

 ## Build

-Update the `USER` variable in the `build-image.sh` script, then run it.
+Update the `USER` variable in the `build-image.sh` script, this will set the repository of your image to `$USER/seafile-arm`.
+Then run the script.
 Current version on master is Seafile v8.0.5, for older builds, checkout on the proper tag.

 Script usage: